 Are you or someone you know new to Canada?
 Calgary Public Library can help you get settled in with free programs specifically suited to the needs of newcomers.
 Plus, at Central Library, there is free Child Minding available for kids up to age 12 (registration is required).
-Learn about life in Canada, develop a new skill, and make meaningful connections in your community with these and other fall programs:
+Learn about life in Canada and make meaningful connections in your community with these and other winter programs:

 - Driving in Alberta

-Learn about Alberta driver's licences, insurance policies, safety regulations, purchasing a vehicle, and more.
+Winter driving in Alberta can be tough for new Canadians.
+Learn everything you need to know about Alberta driver's licenses, insurance policies, safety regulations, and purchasing a vehicle.
 In partnership with the Calgary Catholic Immigration Society.
 Registration is required.

 - Settlement Services

-Program details are subject to change; please visit our programs page for the most up-to-date information.
-Explore all September-October programs and register starting August 19.
+Program details are subject to change; please visit our program page for the most up-to-date information.
+Explore all November-December programs and register starting October 15.